DrupalDoesNotExists/crossbundlelib/README.md

 But when we replicate things, the client does not have support yet: some tick-bound packets may get scheduled to the two adjacent ticks instead of the same one.
 So keep that in mind when designing your solutions.

+It is also known that some issues with world desync may occur if block updates are sent inaccurately.

 ## Licensing and contributing